KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 # Mobile Sales and Trends Analysis

 ### Note:
-Please note that this is a technical description of the entire analysis process followed.
-Business related insights and recommendations are in a separate document in this file and linked on my website (www.primepeakinsights.com).
+This is a technical description of the entire process followed to complete this analysis.
+Business related insights and recommendations are in a separate document folder and linked on my website www.primepeakinsights.com

 ## Project Overview